TiendaNube/api-docs/guides/Payment Provider/README.md

 #### Modal Payment Option
 Some Payment Providers offer SDKs which render a lightbox or modal with an embedded iframe containing the Payment Provider’s checkout UI on the Merchant’s website, giving the buyer a more transparent-like experience.
 In this case, though the buyer never really leaves the merchant's website, the checkout flow is run under the Payment Provider's domain.

-This option allows the app to take full control of the front to render all the necessary elements to start the payment process.
+This option allows the app to take full control of the frontend to render all the necessary elements to start the payment process.

-> **Note:** Requires a very intense internal certification process.
+> **Note:** Requires a very strict internal certification process.

 ### Checkout Payment Options Implementation (Checkout JS API)